Umakant03/The-Spark-Foundation-Intern/Task2/README.md

 ● You can use R, Python, SAS Enterprise Miner or any other tool.

 ● Data can be found at https://bit.ly/3kXTdox

+● You Tube link of this task is here https://www.youtube.com/watch?v=hs_97MgkmB4